AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/new-commenting-beta-experience-release-activity.md

  Production for quarterly release: With the 23.10 release (October 2023)

- #### The new commenting experience is the default experience for projects, tasks, issues, and documents (title)
+ #### The new commenting experience is the default experience for projects, tasks, issues, and documents

 We are making the new commenting experience the default experience for the following objects: projects, tasks, issues, and documents.
 The legacy commenting experience will remain as an alternative option when accessing these objects.